 It’s hard to find and then hire reliable employees–especially if you work in an industry like construction.
 On today’s podcast, Gene Marks and Elizabeth Larkin discuss how to attract and retain good laborers.
 They also give advice on whether it’s ever a good idea to hire a family member (spoiler alert: no, but there are exceptions!).

-Listen now the the Small Biz Ahead Podcast
+Listen now to the Small Biz Ahead Podcast.

 - Never on Time: How to Handle a Perpetually Late Employee

 - Always Out: What To Do When An Employee Keeps Calling In Sick

 Elizabeth: Okay, question one.
 This is a toughie and it’s from someone from Connecticut.

 Gene: Someone from Connecticut.